VladMovchan4488/todoListJS/README.md

 - JavaScript is a programming language for creating application logic
 - HTML is a programming language for creating application markup
 - SASS / CSS is a programming language for creating application styles
-- Sublime Text Application Builder *
+- Sublime Text Application Builder
 - Optional: HTML5, HTML6, CSS Flexbox, CSS Grid, Debugging, LocalStorage, GIT, GitHub.

 **Version control: As this is not a relatively large project, I did not use any module bundler (ex.
 Webpack / Rollup / ..), plugged everything into an html file**
+**I TRY MY APP TO "AIRBRN STYLE, BUT IT FIRST MY APP IN THIS STYLE, SO IT WAS NOT SCARCELY**

 ----------------------------------------------